 CPPE provide a range of leadership resources for pharmacy technicians and pharmacists.

 The next Yorkshire and Humber Leadership School will run in Leeds in March 2017.

 A Yorkshire and Humber pilot of the Leadership Learning Communities has just concluded and the next programme will run in September 2017-March 2018

 Advanced or specialist practice is developed by individuals after consolidating foundation practice and a number of different pathways exist, dependent on specific job role.
-For pharmacy professionals, The Royal Pharmaceutical Society (RPS) in collaboration with CoDEG and APTUK have a developed an advanced practice framework (APF).
+For pharmacy professionals, The Royal Pharmaceutical Society (RPS) in collaboration with CoDEG and including representation from APTUK have a developed an Advanced Pharmacy Framework (APF).

 The APF identifies six key areas (also known as clusters) that are important for development in and demonstration of advanced stages of practice, independent of sector.